1787 Earlsferry Golf Society (1858)

 In the same year as the Golf House Club was formed, the Earlsferry Thistle Golf Club began.
 This was primarily an artisan club which continues to this day.
 It has a limited membership and a separate club-house overlooking the links.

 One of its early members was James Braid, born in Earlsferry in 1870, who joined the Thistle when he was fifeteen.
-Braid would later describe the 13th hole (seen above) of his home course as the 'best hole in golf.'
+Braid would later describe the 13th hole of his home course as the 'best hole in golf' (see picture above).

 In 1884 a ladies club, the Elie and Earlsferry Ladies Golf Club was formed which exists today as a separate section of the Golf House Club with its own space within the club-house.
 Earlsferry Thistle also has a ladies section.

-The Earlsferry and Elie Golf Club 'disbanded' in 1912, leaving the Golf House Club, Elie as the primary successor to the Earlsferry Golf Society.
+The Earlsferry and Elie Golf Club 'disbanded' in 1912, leaving the Golf House Club, Elie as the primary successor to the Earlsferry Golf Society of 1787.